Magic top Pistons 119-112 behind Bamba’s big night

 Clifford tested positive for the virus last month while in between two vaccination shots.

+“The players have responded and continued to do the things that we’ve talked about all year,” said Ty Corbin, who has filled in as acting coach.
+“I’ve had nothing but great support.”

 The Magic led 51-48 at halftime and then shot 13 of 18 from the field in the third.
 Orlando led 88-78 heading into the fourth.

+“I guess young guys think that you don’t have to come out and compete every night,” Pistons coach Dwane Casey said.
+“We’re not talented enough across the board to not come out and play hard.”

 Detroit was within three late, but Iggy Brazdeikis made a 3-pointer from the right corner to make it 112-106.

 TIP-INS